-As can be seen in Figure 2-8, U.S. installed wind energy capacity has increased steadily from 1,512 MW total installed capacity at the end of 1998 to 138,630 MW total installed capacity at the end of March 2022.
+As can be seen in Figure 2-8, U.S. installed wind energy capacity has increased steadily from 1,512 MW total installed capacity at the end of 1998 to 145,568 MW total installed capacity at the end of March 2023.
 In that period wind energy has grown to rival hydroelectricity as the nation's main source of renewable electricity.
-In 2019 wind for the first time overtook hydroelectricity as the largest source of renewable electricity generation in the U.S. The 380,000 GWh of electricity generated from wind in 2021 constituted 46 percent of renewable generation in that year.
+In 2019 wind for the first time overtook hydroelectricity as the largest source of renewable electricity generation in the U.S. The 435,000 GWh of electricity generated from wind in 2022 constituted 48 percent of renewable generation in that year.

-The 13,413 MW of wind generating capacity added in 2021 was 22 percent lower than the 17,213 MW installed in 2020.
-This slowdown in wind capacity installation was likely due to the supply chain and other disruptions associated with the Covid-19 pandemic.
+The 8,511 MW of wind generating capacity added in 2022 was almost 37 percent lower than the 13,413 MW installed in 2021 and 51 percent lower than the all-time high of 17,213 MW installed in 2020.
+This slowdown in wind capacity installation was likely due to the supply chain and other disruptions associated with the Covid-19 pandemic in combination with the expiry of the production tax credit at the end of 2021.
+The production tax credit has since been extended to the end of 2032 by the Inflation Reduction Act (IRA) of 2022.

-Figure 2-8: U.S. wind capacity growth (Sources: LBNL [11], DOE [12])
+Figure 2-8: U.S. wind capacity growth (Sources: LBNL [10], DOE [11])

 Federal and state incentives and state renewable portfolio standards continue to play key roles in the growth in the wind industry.
 The various surges and sudden drops in capacity additions seen in Figure 2-8 are associated with the years when the production tax credit was heading to expiration.
 When the credit was extended in 2015, a provision was included to phase it down by reducing the credit by 20 percent for wind projects commencing construction in 2017, by 40 percent for projects commencing construction in 2018 and by 60 percent for projects commencing construction in 2019.
-The credit has since been extended several of times, most recently in December 2020 to include projects beginning construction in 2020 and 2021.
-The credit for 2020 and 2021 was set at 60 percent of the full rate.
+In its most recent extension, it was extended at its full value (1.5 cents/kWh in 1993 dollars) for ten years by the Inflation Reduction Act signed into law in August 2022 to include projects beginning construction in 2032.
+Before this extension the tax credit had expired at the end of 2021.

 Figure 2-9 is a map showing the states that have enacted some form of renewable or clean energy portfolio standard or set a non-binding goal.
-Thirty states and Washington, DC have binding renewable portfolio standards while eight states, including Indiana, have non-binding renewable portfolio goals.
-Five states have binding clean energy standards while five states have non-binding clean energy goals.
+Twenty-nine states and Washington, DC have binding renewable portfolio standards while seven states, including Indiana, have non-binding renewable portfolio goals.
+Six states have binding clean energy standards while six states have non-binding clean energy goals.
 Clean energy standards differ from renewable portfolio standards in that they also include low carbon resources such as nuclear energy and coal-bed methane that are deemed to contribute to a reduction in net greenhouse gas emissions.

-Figure 2-9: Renewable portfolio standards across the U.S. (Source: DSIRE [13])
+Figure 2-9: Renewable portfolio standards across the U.S. (Source: DSIRE [12])

-Figure 2-10 shows the distribution of the 138,630 MW cumulative capacity of utility-scale wind farms installed in the U.S. by state as of the end of 2021.
-Texas continued to lead with a total capacity of 36,808 MW installed, over three times the installed capacity its closest follower Iowa, which had 12,219 installed.
-Oklahoma is third with 11,992 MW installed.
-Indiana ranked 12th overall with 3,468 MW of wind capacity installed at the end of 2021.
+Figure 2-10 shows the distribution of the 145,569 MW cumulative capacity of utility-scale wind farms installed in the U.S. by state as of the end of March 2023.
+Texas continued to lead with a total capacity of 40,556 MW installed, over three times the installed capacity of its closest follower Iowa, which had 12,783 installed.
+Oklahoma is third with 12,222 MW installed.
+Indiana ranked 13th overall with 3,468 MW of wind capacity installed.